 One of the key reasons that businesses fail to generate sales or boost sales in the long term is a lack of insight on the customer experience.
 Understanding the customer journey and enhancing the customer experience helps inform and inspire purchasing decisions.
-If small businesses want to improve the sales process and generate more revenue, the best place to way to start is enhancing the customer experience.
+If small businesses want to improve the sales process and generate more revenue, the best place to start is enhancing the customer experience.

 Why Customer Experience Matters